The PERFECT 2 Week Peru Itinerary: The Best Of Peru

 Where To Stay In Lima, Peru

-Selecting the right place to stay in Lima is imperative to have a good experience.
-That is because parts of Lima are still unsafe.
-Poverty exists in many parts of Peru and it is no exception in Lima.
+Selecting the right place to stay in Lima is imperative to have a good experience because parts of Lima are still unsafe.
+Poverty exists in many parts of Peru and Lima is no exception.

 The one surprising characteristic is that the historic center (centro historico) of Lima is dangerous at night.
 Usually, the center of a city is the safest part of a city but it is the opposite in Lima.
-Foreign visitors should stay near the “suburbs” of Lima, namely Miraflores and Barranco.
+Foreign visitors should stay near the upscale residental areas of Lima, namely Miraflores and Barranco.

 Miraflores and Barranco are the most beautiful and safest neighborhoods in Lima.
 There is no doubt that they are the best places to stay in Lima.